FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/community/pr.md

 (The following steps only need to be performed once)

-- The official [FISCO-BCOS-DOC](https://github.com/FISCO-BCOS/FISCO-BCOS-DOC)Add as upstream: git remote add upstream
+- Will the official [FISCO-BCOS-DOC](https://github.com/FISCO-BCOS/FISCO-BCOS-DOC)Add as upstream: git remote add upstream